-- a) DBCA plans to formulate regional protocols for sandalwood conservation, protection and management through Sandalwood Licensing Guidelines that set licence restrictions for sandalwood take in each IBRA region or sub-region within the sandalwood distribution. - b) When issuing licences to take or supply sandalwood, DBCA may apply the regional protocols for sandalwood conservation, protection and management.
+- a) DBCA will formulate regional protocols for sandalwood conservation, protection and management that set requirements for establishment and protection as well as licence restrictions for sandalwood take in each IBRA region or sub-region within the sandalwood distribution. - b) When issuing licences to take or supply sandalwood, DBCA will apply the regional protocols for sandalwood conservation, protection and management. - c) Proponents of sandalwood operations will be required to submit a sandalwood establishment and sustainability plan for DBCA approval prior to the issue of a licence or commencement of operations.
+DBCA will develop a 'sandalwood establishment and sustainability plan' template.

-Objective: Inform conservation through research and knowledge acquisition strategies
+Objective: Inform conservation through research and knowledge acquisition strategies.